frontendpatterns/frontendpatterns.dev/src/content/patterns/pure-component.md

 ## Solution

-Apply the Pure Component pattern by creating components that render the same output for the same inputs without side effects, and reinforce it with concise examples or tests.
+Create components that render the same output for the same inputs without side effects.
 For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.